 - Take pictures from the Flamingo Pond Overlook.

 Grace Bay is based around the beach of course, which is why many visitors never bother to go much further than their sun loungers.
-But if you aren’t the type to just lie around and get tanned, there are also lots of water-based activities to get stuck into.
+But if you aren’t the type to just lie around and get tanned, there are also lots of water-based activities to get stuck into such as standup paddleboarding from Princess Alexandra National Park.
 The nightlife is pretty decent here as well, as there are plenty of bars and restaurants close by.

 Best Luxury Hotel in Grace Bay: Grace Bay Club